t3rmin4t0r/hive-hll-udf/README.md

 HyperLogLog and LinearCounting UDFs have been written before, that part isn't new,but nobody seems to have built a proper work-flow composable HLL++ implementation for actual data storage.

-When I was the /on-call architect/ at Zynga's SEG, I used to constantly follow DAU charts as my go-to early warning tool.
+When I was in Zynga's SEG, I used to constantly follow DAU charts as my go-to early warning tool.

 The influx of new users will start to flatten out whenever Facebook had an API outage or someone enables an experiment with bad code.